shtankoksu/kotlin/spec-docs/function-types.md

     FunctionLarge   // See the next section on FunctionLarge {
     override fun invoke(): Any? {
-        // The default implementation of all "invoke"s invokes "apply"
+        // Default implementations of all "invoke"s invoke "apply"
         // This is needed for KFunctionImpl (see below) assert(arity == 0)
         return apply()